 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

 The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

-Chocolate Strawberry Banana Smoothie (No Added Sugar!)
+Chocolate Strawberry Banana Smoothie

-- 1 frozen banana, broken into chunks
+- 1 frozen banana, broken into chunks (over ripe banana)

-- 1½ tablespoons dark cocoa powder
+- 1½ tablespoons dark cocoa powder (or cacao powder)

 - 1 cup chopped frozen strawberries

 - 1½ cups milk (dairy milk or soy milk)